lindaJaber/PUI2018_lj1232/HW1_lj1232/README.md

 ![Alt text](../HW1_lj1232/images/docker_set_env.JPG "terminal")

-## Set Environment Variables on a Windows Machine:
+## Set Environment Variables locally on a Windows Machine:

 I also figured out how to set environment variables from the terminal on my windows machine.